-If you want to heal your body and soul on Curaçao, fill out your digital nomad visa application online, and expect an answer within 14 business days.
+If you want to heal your body and soul in Curaçao, fill out your digital nomad visa application online, and expect an answer within 14 business days.

 Digital nomad visa requirements for Curaçao:

-From available information, it is not clear whether you need to provide any evidence on personal funds.
+From the available information, it is not clear whether you need to provide any evidence about personal funds.